Vandise/UnknownGameServer/README.md

 # UnknownGameServer [![Build Status](https://travis-ci.org/Vandise/UnknownGameServer.svg?branch=master)](https://travis-ci.org/Vandise/UnknownGameServer)

 The game server for an unknown multiplayer arcade game.
-Written with ES6, SocketIO, and possibly RethinkDB to simplify some of the server logic on handling player x-y coordinates.
+Written with ES6, SocketIO, and RethinkDB to simplify some of the server logic on handling player x-y coordinates and actions.

 ## Getting Started
 Major Dependencies:
 * Node >= 5.0
 * NPM >= 3.5
 * Mocha >= 2.2
+* RethinkDB 2.3.1

 ### Install Dependencies
 this might take awhile.